Zubax/ampdrive_ad0510/manufacturing/readme.md

    <img src="pics/3.png" alt="" width="500"/>
    </p>

-4. **Power wires soldering.** 2 power supply wires (20 cm long each, one red and one black, 12 AWG multi-strand cable) Power supply wires’ ends that are not soldered to the PCB should be stripped and tinned (approx. 5 mm).
+4. **Power wires soldering.** 2 power supply wires (20 cm long each, one red and one black, 2.5 mm<sup>2</sup> multi-strand cable) Power supply wires’ ends that are not soldered to the PCB should be stripped and tinned (approx. 5 mm).
 Phase wires’ ends that are not soldered to the PCB should not be stripped.
 The wires should be soldered as shown in the pictures below.

    <img src="pics/4.png" width="1000">

 5. **Phase connector mounting**.
-Phase connector consists of a plastic part with epoxy-glued 4.5 mm female bullet connectors with pre-formed and pre-soldered solid wires (12 AWG solid wire).
+Phase connector consists of a plastic part with epoxy-glued 4.5 mm female bullet connectors with pre-formed and pre-soldered 2 mm<sup>2</sup> cross-section solid wires.

    <img src="pics/5.png" width="1000">